weitway/resume/resume.md

 >*Tech Driving, Tech Living, Tech Thinking, Tech Talking*

 ## Summary
+- Solid experience and understanding on virtualization/hypervisor framework, from CPU to Memory virtualization, to IOMMU, from device model, virtio, to instruction emulation, to devie pass-thru, from interrupt controller to PCI, to graphics, from UEFI firmware to ACPI, to secure boot.
 - 10+ years solid experience on Linux Kernel/Driver development.
 - Profound understanding on SOC related eco-system, including both SW stack & Hardware platform.
 - Proficient in C/assembly/shell, Linux system level programming.
-- Solid knowledge on x86 architecture & virtualization.
+- Solid knowledge on x86 architecture & its HW virtualization technology.
 - Strong capability of debugging, troubleshooting and problem resolving on both software and platform related issues.
 - Experience of project management & people management.
 - Good sense of quality control; be familiar with bug-tracking process and tools, GIT, clear case etc.